Lawyer: Trump offers DNA to compare with accuser's dress - ExBulletin

 She submitted a letter to the judge saying the sudden offer of DNA after Trump refused to provide it for three years was a legally frivolous delay tactic.

-The time has come for him to face a jury, Kaplan wrote, noting that the period during which new facts could be uncovered for a trial expired in October.
+The time has come for him to face a jury, Kaplan wrote, noting that the period in which new facts could be uncovered for a trial expired in October.

 According to a court filing Thursday, both Trump and Carroll are listed as possible first witnesses for their attorneys in a trial that is set to begin April 24.